nicolechao/graph-complexity-analysis/README.md

 ## Potential Clients

 ## Data
+Use graph generator packages to generate graphs of different types and other existing popular graph like the karate_club_graph.

 ## Approcah
 For complexity analysis of local structure,

-1. Generate small random graphs with different structures, some are easy to partition, some are tangled, limit to number of nodes less than 100.
+1. Generate small random graphs with different structures, some are easy to partition, some are tangled, limit to small number of nodes.
-2. Apply different graph analysis algorithms to see whether they are good metrics for local structure.
+2. Apply different graph analysis algorithms and metrics to see whether they are good metrics for local structure complexity analysis.
 3. Come up with good integrated metric given different structure scenarios.

 For complexity analysis of global structure,